Satyajeet-code/Generative-AI/ScripturesInABox/readme.md

-# 📿 TheGitaInaBox
+# 📚 ScripturesInABox

-🙏 **Welcome to the TheGitaInaBox!**
+🙏 **Welcome to the ScripturesInABox!**
-Ask anything about the Bhagwad Gita.
-The entire konwledge of Gita in your fingertips.
-This project uses the original 1972 edition of Bhagwad-Gita As It Is as the knowledge base.
+Ask anything about the Bhagwad Gita, the Quran and the Bible.
+Have any problems?
+Just ask them out.
+The entire konwledge of the Gita the Quran and the Biblein your fingertips.
+This project uses the english translations of the respective scriptures as the knowledge base.

 ## Usage